YashHarale/Maptyy/README.md

 # Maptyy

-Maptyy is an javascript project using which we can mark our workouts (mainly running and cycling) on the map and thereby store our workouts in local storage.
-It interacts with leaflet library and thereby display maps.
-This app is created with the help of tools such as Parcel (for bundling), NPM(as package manager), Vanilla javascript, Html and Css.
-It is deployed on Netlify with continous integration.
-The API used for map is Leaflet.
+Mapty is a JavaScript project that allows users to mark their workouts (mainly running and cycling) on a map and store them in local storage.
+It interacts with the Leaflet library to display maps.
+This app was created using tools such as Parcel (for bundling), NPM (as a package manager), Vanilla JavaScript, HTML, and CSS.
+It is deployed on Netlify with continuous integration.
+The Leaflet API is used for the map functionality.